adeel162444/coin-bounce/README.md

-# coin-bounce
+# News and Blog
 Developed a full-stack web application that allows users to see the latest news, whose data is fetched from a third party API.
+User can also see top cryptocurrencies on the cryptocurrency page.
 Apart from it user can also submit a blog.

 Download Code.